-Last week I finished up reading The Last Train To Key West (also on Amazon), my fun book in my alternating fun book, business book reading.
+Last week I finished up reading The Last Train To Key West, my fun book in my alternating fun book, business book reading.
 It took me a while to write this review because I really wanted to get something else published between a book review.
 I don’t want my blog to just be book reviews.
 So, that’s why I waited and published a post about my narration recording setup instead.

 But now it’s time to jump into The Last Train To Key West, a very good book that again I loved because it tied the narrative to real-life events.
 There are even some real historical books that the author referenced if you want to learn more about the events from the book.

 I would write about what I liked about the book and what I didn’t like in two sections but this book wouldn’t get a section for what I didn’t like.
 I loved the book and how it tied three different stories together into one.
 It all tied together in unexpected ways.

 I’m usually pretty good at foreseeing what’s going to happen.
 I did for some things in this book but not everything.
 There were still some twists and turns that I didn’t see coming or went a different way than I was expecting.

 The book follows three women through their days in Key West and various other places in the keys.
 It follows Helen, Mirta, and Elizabeth.
 There are mob bosses, gangsters, law enforcement, and some interested occurrences between them all.